SarahE-Dev/github-class-demo/SETUP.md

 3. Stage the changes: `git add .`
 4. Commit again: `git commit -m "your message"`

+### CI/CD Failures
+If GitHub Actions CI/CD fails:
+1. Check that you're not committing the `.venv` directory
+2. Ensure all dependencies are in `requirements.txt` and `requirements-dev.txt`
+3. The CI excludes `.venv` from linting to avoid false positives

 ### Skipping Hooks (Not Recommended)
 In emergencies, you can skip hooks with:
 ```bash